CS 160: Introduction to Algorithms (Spring 2023)

 • In class: Just come and chat with the instructor before/after the lectures.

-• Office hours: We have many office hours.
+• Office hours: We have a large pool of TAs to cover most work hours.
 Please keep in mind that the further away you are from a deadline, the less waiting time you will have.

 • Piazza: The main advantage of posting your question on Piazza is that the TAs and/or your classmates will also see that question and can answer it much faster.
 Make sure to use the search button before posting because your question might have already been asked!